Sierra newt: Conservation status

-The closely related Taricha torosa, the California newt, is currently a California Special Concern species (DFG-CSC).
+The Sierra Newt is listed as a species of least concern by the IUCN, but it is currently a California Special Concern species (DFG-CSC).
+However, the federal government has not given the Sierra newt any conservation status or listed as endangered or threatened.
 Some populations have been greatly reduced in southern California coastal streams due to the introduction of non-native, invasive species and human habitation.
 The mosquitofish (Gambusia affinis) and red swamp crayfish (Procambarus clarkii) have caused the greatest reduction in newt populations.
+Although the newts are highly toxic, P.clarkii will attack adults and attack and consume eggs and larvae.
+Their aggression also deters the newts from breeding.
+Manual removal of invasive crayfish is positively correlated with increasing newt population.
+Increased human activity has caused habitat loss or damage.
+Breeding ponds have been destroyed for development, and stream pools used for breeding have been destroyed by sedimentation caused by wildfire.